ceedubs/ficus/README.md

 If instead you want to be able to call `getAs[Option[String]]`, you would need to bring an implicit `ValueReader` for `Option` into scope (via `import net.ceedubs.ficus.FicusConfig.optionValueReader` for example), but then you would also need to bring the `String` value reader into scope as described above, since the `Option` value reader delegates through to the relevant value reader after checking that a config value exists at the given path.

 _Don't worry_.
 It will be obvious if you forgot to bring the right value reader into scope, because the compiler will give you an error.

+# Extracting a custom type #
+When you call `getAs[String]("somePath")`, Ficus config knows how to extract a String because there is an implicit `ValueReader[String]` in scope.
+If you would like, you can even teach it how to extract a `Foo` from the config using `getAs[Foo]("fooPath")` if you create your own `ValueReader[Foo]`.
+You could pass this Foo extractor explicitly to the `getAs` method, but most likely you just want to make it implicit.
+For an example of a custom value reader, see the `ValueReader[ServiceConfig]` defined in [ExampleSpec](https://github.com/ceedubs/ficus/blob/master/src/test/scala/net/ceedubs/ficus/ExampleSpec.scala#L44-L53).